elastio/bon/website/src/reference/builder/member/default.md

 ## Evaluation Context

-You can use the values of other members by referencing their names in the `default` expression.
-All members are initialized in the order of their declaration.
-It means only those members that are declared earlier (higher) in the code are available to the `default` expression.
+You can reference other members as variables in the `default` expression.
+All members are initialized in the order of their declaration, and thus only members that are declared earlier (higher) in the code are available for the `default` expression.

 ::: code-group